 The best food in Asia is some of the best food in the world.
-Discover 41 must-eat Asian dishes that you can’t miss when you travel to Asia for business and/or pleasure for the first time.
+Discover 41 must-eat Asian dishes that you can’t miss when you travel to Asia or at a local Asian restaurant.
 Warning – one or more dishes will likely rock your world.

 While neither of us grew up in Asia and we didn’t visit the continent until we were well past our youth, we’ve shared a passion for Asian cuisine dating back years before we met in 2006.